 In placental mammals, REM sleep periods are characterized by a distinctive ECG pattern.
-During REM sleep, there is a decreased beat-to-beat interval dispersion due to decreased respiratory related ECG rhythmicity, relative to nonREM sleep.
-These patterns are best identified with Poincaré plots (Raetz et al., 1991).
-Fig. 6 presents Poincaré plots of QS and REM ECG.
+During REM sleep, there is a decreased beat-to-beat interval dispersion due to decreased respiratory-related ECG rhythmicity, relative to non-REM sleep.
+These patterns are best identified with Poincaré plots.
+Figure 6 presents Poincaré plots of QS and REM ECG.
 During REM, there is relatively little dispersion, reflecting the lack of ECG rhythmicity and elevated ECG rate.
-During QS, the dispersion around the mean interbeat interval is maximal, reflecting respiratory related cardiac rhythmicity.
-The ECG pattern of platypus REM as identified by Poincaré plots resembles that of REM sleep, whereas the QS pattern resembles that of nonREM sleep (Raetz et al., 1991).
-Thus from the standpoint of this fundamental indicator of autonomic control, REM in the platypus resembles REM in placental mammals.
+During QS, the dispersion around the mean interbeat interval is maximal, reflecting respiratory-related cardiac rhythmicity.
+The ECG pattern of platypus REM as identified by Poincaré plots resembles that of REM sleep, whereas the QS pattern resembles that of non-REM sleep.
+Thus, from the standpoint of this fundamental indicator of autonomic control, REM in the platypus resembles REM in placental mammals.